-In order for Augsburg College to be remain in compliance with state and federal financial aid regulations, faculty must:
+In order for Augsburg University to be remain in compliance with state and federal financial aid regulations, faculty must:

 - Submit a Non-Attendance/Non-Participation report during the mandatory reporting window for each class indicating students who did not attend or participate in their class at the beginning of the term.